PDF VIEWER COMPARISON

 How is this different from Bluebeam Studio Sessions?

-Ncored is a viewer and markup tool.
+Ncored is a PDF editor for viewing and markup.
 It is not a multi-user, real-time cloud collaboration platform like Studio Sessions.
 If your firm needs simultaneous cloud-based review across teams, Bluebeam is the right choice for that workflow.

 Does the trial require a credit card?